mckinsey/vizro/vizro-core/docs/pages/get-started/faqs.md

       Adding a widget is the same as declaring a variable.
       (No need to write a backend, define routes, handle HTTP requests, connect a frontend, write HTML, CSS, JavaScript, etc. [[3]](https://streamlit.io/))

-??? info "Dash is great for customization and scalability"
+??? details "Dash is great for customization and scalability"

     - **customization** - one of the great things about Dash is that it is built on top of React.js, a JavaScript library for building web components.
       Thousands of components have been built and released with open source licenses by the React community, any of which could be adapted into a Dash component. [[4]](https://dash.plotly.com/plugins)